Undergraduate Admissions Policy

-GED — The Purdue University Division of Financial Aid administers federal, state, and University financial assistance programs.
-These programs require students to have a high school diploma, GED, or pass a test approved by the U.S. Department of Education.
-Information regarding the GED or the approved tests is available through any public high school or any state department of education/public instruction.
+The Purdue University Division of Financial Aid administers federal, state, and University financial assistance programs.
+These programs require students to have a high school diploma or pass a test approved by the U.S. Department of Education.
+Information regarding high school equivalency testing is available through any public high school or any state department of education or public instruction.

-Graduation Rates — Graduation rates for the West Lafayette campus are available in the Office of Enrollment Management, Schleman Hall, 475 Stadium Mall Drive, West Lafayette, IN 47907-2050, (765) 494-0292, firstname.lastname@example.org.
+Graduation rates for the West Lafayette campus are available in the Office of Enrollment Management, Schleman Hall, 475 Stadium Mall Drive, West Lafayette, IN 47907-2050, 765-494-0292, firstname.lastname@example.org.
 These rates are calculated and made available as required by the Student Right-to-Know and Campus Security Act.

 The University does not have the responsibility or the authority to control off-campus student drinking, but it does attempt to give students the opportunity to make informed and mature decisions about alcohol use.
 A variety of educational and counseling programs are offered to help students deal with all aspects of alcohol and drug use, from peer pressure to dependency.